skolson/sqlcipher-openssl-build/README.md

 Using this configuration, running Gradle task `sqlcipherBuildAll` will run all the tasks required to perform the designated builds.

 In the above DSL, SqlCipher 4.4.0 would be built using a source archive (useGit = false) from Github (.zip if running Gradle on windows, .tar.gz if not).
 The **builds(...)** function indicates Visual Studio 64 bit, MingW64, and two android builds would be performed.
 These would happen only if gradle is being run on a Windows host.
 If gradle is being run on a linux host, then only the two android and one linuxX64 builds run.
-All targets produced would reside in the project buildDir/targets directory, each buildType having its own subdirectory. the project buildDir/src directory will contain one subdirectory each for OpenSSL and SqlCipher, with all respective build artifacts.
+All targets produced would reside in the project buildDir/targets directory, each buildType having its own subdirectory. the project buildDir directory will also contain "srcOpenssl" and one "srcSqlcipher" subdirectory each for OpenSSL and SqlCipher.
+Each of there will contain one subdirectory for each configured build type, containing source and all respective build artifacts.

 The sqlcipher compilerOptions are derived from a default list with one additional custom option in this example.
 Any kotlin expression that evaluates to a List<String> is valid.